Hasir-Hamdan/Hasir-Hamdan/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me 👀
-I'm a passionate security analyst and a third-year student studying cybersecurity.
-My main focus is on web application penetration testing, where I leverage my skills to identify and mitigate vulnerabilities in web applications.
+I'm a security analyst and My main focus is on web application penetration testing, where I leverage my skills to identify and mitigate vulnerabilities in web applications.
 Additionally, I have experience working with Python programming, which allows me to automate tasks and develop tools to enhance security practices.

 ## Areas of Expertise 🚀
 - **Web Application Penetration Testing:** I specialize in assessing the security of web applications, identifying vulnerabilities, and providing recommendations for their remediation.